Taiwan, US plan new talks this year in rebuke to Beijing

-TAIPEI, Taiwan (AP) — Taiwan and the U.S. will hold talks later this year as part of efforts to counter growing pressure from Beijing to force the island into political unification with mainland China.
+TAIPEI, Taiwan (AP) — Taiwan and the U.S. will hold talks later this year as part of upgraded efforts to counter Beijing’s growing pressure on the island for political unification.

-The United States recognizes China diplomatically, but under President Donald Trump has stepped up 40 years of informal ties with Taiwan.
-China and the U.S. are currently enmeshed in a dispute over trade and tariffs.
+The talks planned for September in Taipei will include a senior official from Washington, de facto U.S. ambassador to Taipei William Brent Christensen said Tuesday.

-De facto U.S. ambassador to Taipei Brent Christensen told a news conference Tuesday the talks being planned in September in Taipei will include a senior official from Washington.
+Christensen didn’t say whether the consultations are meant to provoke China or push it to make changes.
+The U.S. has formal diplomatic relations with China but maintains strong ties with Taiwan though the American Institute in Taiwan, its de facto embassy in Taipei, which has recently undergone a major upgrade in facilities.

-Taiwanese Foreign Minister Joseph Wu said the dialogue would allow the sides to “grow closer and more direct in their cooperation … to protect regional freedom and legal order.”
+“We believe it’s possible to have a good relationship with Taiwan and a good relationship with China at the same time,” Christensen said at a news conference.
+“Things we do with Taiwan should not be regarded as things that we are doing because we are seeking to provoke China or vice versa.”

 Most Read Business Stories